-COURSE CODE TRANSLATOR Fall 2019 Graduate Calendar Programs FACULTY OF EDUCATION Programs (Listed Alphabetically) JOINT DOCTOR OF PHILOSOPHY IN EDUCATIONAL STUDIES Programs (Listed by Department) The Joint Ph.D. in Educational Studies is offered jointly by Brock University, Lakehead University, and the University of Windsor.
-The designation of "home university" is applied to the home university of the doctoral candidate's dissertation Programs (Listed by Faculty) supervisor.
+JOINT DOCTOR OF PHILOSOPHY IN EDUCATIONAL STUDIES

+The Joint Ph.D. in Educational Studies is offered jointly by Brock University, Lakehead University, and the University of Windsor.
+The designation of "home university" is applied to the home university of the doctoral candidate's dissertation supervisor.
 The student has the right to take courses and seminars or to use the academic facilities at any of the participating universities in accordance with the approved plan.

-Graduate Diploma Programs Search the Graduate Calendar The regulations governing the preparation of theses and conduct of examinations will be those of the supervisor's home university.
-Foreword The degree requirements, regulations and procedures for the Joint Ph.D. program have been approved by the appropriate governing body of each institution.
-Where there is a conflict in regulations and procedures: Glossary (a)in academic matters, the regulations of the institution offering the course will prevail; Courses (b)in non-academic matters, the regulations of the institution at which the student is registered will prevail.
-Alphabetical by Department PROGRAM GOALS AND OBJECTIVES Admission Information The joint program will accomplish the following goals: Application Information 1) provide greater access to advanced study in education for qualified candidates across a wider geographic range in the Awards and Financial Aid province; Registration 2) promote the growth of research activity and professional development through collaboration among practitioners, Academic Regulations scholars, educational institutions, and Faculties of Education; Faculty Regulations 3) foster inter-university links and promote partnerships among Ontario universities; Additional Degrees 4) further the expansion of research culture and service throughout the province; and Exam and Grading Procedures 5) contribute to the renewal of the professoriate and educational leadership in Ontario during the upcoming period of heavy retirement in the universities and school systems.
-Authorship and Plagiarism Graduation The objectives of the program are to produce graduate students who will: Faculty of Graduate Studies 1) contribute to the development of knowledge and expertise in teaching/ learning at all levels on the education continuum; Graduate Faculty Designation 2) contribute to the solution of problems/issues in Canadian education; Calendars 3) promote scholarly enquiry and the development of methodological advances in the study of education; Undergraduate Calendar 4) integrate theory and practice in education; and Previous Calendars 5) assume positions of leadership in Faculties of Education, school systems, and other public- and private-sector institutions Course Numbering System concerned with education.
-Research Institutes ADMISSION REQUIREMENTS Statement of Responsibility Normally, the minimum academic requirement for admission to the Ph.D. is successful completion of a Master of Education Statistics Canada Disclaimer or Master of Arts in Education with an A standing.
-Notice of Disclosure, Confidentiality and Use of Personal Data In exceptional circumstances, applicants with lower formal academic qualifications but with a strong track record of professional experience related to the proposed area of doctoral study may be admitted.
+The regulations governing the preparation of theses and conduct of examinations will be those of the supervisor's home university.

+The degree requirements, regulations and procedures for the Joint Ph.D. program have been approved by the appropriate governing body of each institution.
+Where there is a conflict in regulations and procedures:

+- (a)in academic matters, the regulations of the institution offering the course will prevail; - (b)in non-academic matters, the regulations of the institution at which the student is registered will prevail.

+PROGRAM GOALS AND OBJECTIVES

+The joint program will accomplish the following goals:

+- 1) provide greater access to advanced study in education for qualified candidates across a wider geographic range in the province: - 2) promote the growth of research activity and professional development through collaboration among practitioners, scholars, educational institutions, and Faculties of Education; - 3) foster inter-university links and promote partnerships among Ontario universities; - 4) further the expansion of research culture and service throughout the province; and - 5) contribute to the renewal of the professoriate and educational leadership in Ontario during the upcoming period of heavy retirement in the universities and school systems.

+The objectives of the program are to produce graduate students who will:

+- 1) contribute to the development of knowledge and expertise in teaching/ learning at all levels on the education continuum; - 2) contribute to the solution of problems/issues in Canadian education; - 3) promote scholarly enquiry and the development of methodological advances in the study of education; - 4) integrate theory and practice in education; and - 5) assume positions of leadership in Faculties of Education, school systems, and other public- and private-sector institutions concerned with education.

+Normally, the minimum academic requirement for admission to the Ph.D. is successful completion of a Master of Education or Master of Arts in Education with an A standing.

+In exceptional circumstances, applicants with lower formal academic qualifications but with a strong track record of professional experience related to the proposed area of doctoral study may be admitted.
 In these cases, however, the Admissions Committee may place additional requirements upon the applicant.
 Additional requirements will be stated on the offer of admission.

-Main University Secretariat Applicants must provide evidence of research competence normally demonstrated by a master's thesis.
+Applicants must provide evidence of research competence normally demonstrated by a master's thesis.

 English is the primary language of communication and instruction in the program.
 Applicants from other countries who have not completed a degree at a university where the primary language of instruction is English must pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 600 (250 computer-based) or an equivalent demonstration of proficiency.

-Candidates who are working on the degree at a distance from the home university must purchase the software and access to the internet which will enable them to participate fully in the provided equipate. to the internet which will enable them to participate fully in the required courses.
-ADIVISSION VITTI ADVANCED STANDING has been taken within three years of admission.
-Requests for advanced credit must be declared prior to admission.
-No substitution may be made for Core Seminars I and II or the Joint Specialization course via distance education.
+Candidates who are working on the degree at a distance from the home university must purchase the software and access to the internet which will enable them to participate fully in the required courses.

+ADMISSION WITH ADVANCED STANDING